datalad-handbook/book/docs/basics/101-133-containersrun.rst

 .. rubric:: Footnotes

+.. [#f1] To read more about DataLad's extensions, see section :ref:`extensions_intro`.
-.. [#f1] The main reason why Docker is not deployed on HPC systems is because
+.. [#f2] The main reason why Docker is not deployed on HPC systems is because
          it grants users "`superuser privileges <https://en.wikipedia.org/wiki/Superuser>`_".
          On multi-user systems such as HPC, users should not have those privileges, as it would enable them to temper with other's or shared